Do you want to teach English online – to pad your income or work full-time, from home or location-independently while traveling?

 You can work with students all over the world: Chinese high schoolers, immigrants who’ve recently come to the U.S., South Korean children, adults in the Middle East.

-As on online English teacher you can also decide how much control you want over the back end of teaching: curriculum development, marketing, and pay and class structure.
+As an online English teacher, you can also decide how much control you want over the back end of teaching: curriculum development, marketing, and pay and class structure.

 Some online English teachers work for companies that manage everything except teaching the class itself, while others take total control of all aspects of their teaching business.